-Hong Kong Profits Tax has been provided at the rate of 16.5% on the estimated assessable profits for both the current year and the prior period.
-No provision for Hong Kong Profits Tax has been made for the year ended 31 December 2021 as the Group has available tax losses brought forward from prior periods.
-For the nine months ended 31 December 2020 as the Group had no assessable profits arising in or derived from Hong Kong.
+Hong Kong Profits Tax has been provided at the rate of 16.5% on the estimated assessable profits for both years.
+No provision for Hong Kong Profits Tax has been made for the years ended 31 December 2022 and 2021 as the Group has available tax losses brought forward from prior periods.

-Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulation of the EIT Law, the tax rate of the PRC subsidiaries is 25% for the current year and prior period.
+Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulation of the EIT Law, the tax rate of the PRC subsidiaries is 25% for both years.

-Pursuant to relevant PRC tax laws and regulations, the annual taxable income of a small low-profit enterprises (the "Small Low-profit Enterprises") that is not more than RMB1 million shall be included in its taxable income at the reduced rate of 25%, with the applicable enterprise income tax rate of 20%; and the annual taxable income that is not less than RMB1 million nor more than RMB3 million shall be included in its taxable income at the reduced rate of 50%, with the applicable enterprise income tax rate of 20% for the year.
+Pursuant to relevant PRC tax laws and regulations, the annual taxable income of a small low-profit enterprises (the "Small Low-profit Enterprises") that is not more than RMB1 million shall be taxed at a 20% corporate income tax rate on 12.5% (2021: 25%) of their taxable income amount for the proportion of taxable income not exceeding RMB1 million; and taxed at a 20% corporate income tax rate on 50% (2021: 50%) of their taxable income amount of more than RMB1 million but not exceeding RMB3 million for the year.